LukeGrahamLandry/franca/devlog.md

 - another layer of indirection for FileHandle and refcount them. still very sketchy rn. added more debug info to the `ps` command. leak less.
-- something's fucked with one specific cas when using host/user??
+- something's fucked with one specific cas when using host/user?? yikes, arm/isel/sel_inst/cas1(cls=Kw) was doing fixarg(Kw) on the pointer as well, this was the first time i did it on a constant i guess. :(

 ## (Feb 28)